mlinpl/conference.mlinpl.org/call-for-contributions.md

 **The exact guidelines for preparing your talk and poster can be found [here]({{ "./cfc-instructions" | relative_url }}).**

-You can contact us at <a href="mailto:contributions@conference.mlinpl.org">contributions@conference.mlinpl.org</a> in case you have any questions regarding Call for Contributions.
+You can contact us at <a href="mailto:contributions@conference.mlinpl.org">contributions@conference.mlinpl.org</a> in case you have any further questions regarding Call for Contributions.
+We look forward to your submissions and wish you good luck!